inicula/cpp-misc/simd_prefers_32bit_data.md

 ### The non-ideal case for the hot loop:

 Say that the data in the vector consists of 32-bit integers, but the counter variable is a 64-bit integer.
 The previous operations won't work because even though `i0...7` and `j0...7` remain the same, `r` will only be able to hold 4 values of 64-bits.
-The operations roughly have the following idea:
+There are multiple methods to deal with this type mismatch.
+Clang's approach will be described in the *Solving the type mismatch* section.
+The general idea of GCC's approach:
 ```
 i0|i1|i2|i3|i4|i5|i6|i7   op: AND NOT
  1| 1| 1| 1| 1| 1| 1| 1